derekjdoug/reading-notes/class-01.md

 - Who is the target audience for our site?
 - Why do people visit the site?
     - We can now think about things such as navigation, contact means, etc.
--What are the visitors trying to gain?
+- What are the visitors trying to gain?
--What info the users need
+- What info the users need
-    - We can prioritize the structure of our website accordingly -How often will people visit the site?
+    - We can prioritize the structure of our website accordingly
+- How often will people visit the site?
     - Does it need to be frequently updated?
-    - What percentage of users return within a certain timeframe -After we have done this research, we can decide what information needs to be contained within the site and create a site map.
+    - What percentage of users return within a certain timeframe

+-After we have done this research, we can decide what information needs to be contained within the site and create a site map.
 -A great way to visualize this process in a very basic way of what the site should look like and how it should operate is with a wireframe.
 A wireframe is a rough sketch of the site design and UI.
 -After the structure is defined, we can look at things like visual hierarchy, grouping, and designing navigation.